History of Cajun Mardi Gras and the Chicken Chase

 The History of Cajun Mardi Gras and the Chicken Chase

-The Cajun Mardi Gras that Lauren described got its beginnings in rural medieval France, when the peasants of the town would get together to celebrate life and bring their community together.
-According to Barry Ancelet, historian and head of UL Lafayette’s Folklore Department, the Cajun Mardi Gras “comes from the way Mardi Gras was celebrated in France in the rural section as opposed to the urban carnival.
+According to Barry Ancelet, historian and head of UL Lafayette’s Folklore Department, Cajun Mardi Gras “comes from how Mardi Gras was celebrated in France in the rural section as opposed to the urban carnival.
 It’s an early springtime renewal and is essentially a way for communities to celebrate and find themselves.”

 Courir de Mardi Gras Horseback Rider

-That’s when the real fun begins.
-The owner will throw the live chicken into the crowd, and the riders scramble around in a drunken attempt to catch it with their bare hands.
-Some Courir de Mardi Gras celebrations have a chicken chase for the kids as well.
-You haven’t seen a crazier, more exciting time than at a community chicken chase.
+The owner will throw the live chicken into the crowd for the riders to chase and catch with their bare hands.
+Some Courir de Mardi Gras celebrations include a chicken chase for the kids.

 What’s one of your favorite Mardi Gras traditions?
 Let us know in the comments below!